cinnachaibun/kim-romance/README.md

 I think you may need to run this, but if I'm missing something, please let me know!
 My main issues come from having different dialogue choices the player can choose from; I'm having a tough time allowing players to choose all the different options before moving on, like in the actual game.

 I greatly appreciate any and all suggestions/help/criticisms!
 I do not know what I'm doing but I want this to work so badly.
-Do it for Kim
+Do it for Kim!